-The school will provide all gifted and talented students with programs which provide for gifted and talented students basic education while encouraging optimum development of the students' special abilities.
-Programs shall be developed or located which stimulate students to participate constructively in, and contribute to, the activities of the school, the community and society.
+The school will provide all gifted and talented students with services which provide for gifted and talented students basic education while encouraging optimum development of the students' potential or demonstrated academic abilities.
+Services shall be developed or located which stimulate students to participate constructively in, and contribute to, the activities of the school, the community and society.
+Gifted and Talented services may include in class differentiation, cohort meetings with a GT teacher, access to specialized learning events and contests, or academic coaching.